Mathematical Model Trends Between Longevity and Social Structure Dynamics in the Mammalian Class

 Primary units in the animal kingdom can be defined by three categories: individual, pair/family, and group (Prox & Farine, 2020).
 Social species often experience lower rates of extrinsic mortality, due to reduced probability of being targeted by a predator, resource defense, greater efficiency in foraging, assistance in rearing or protecting young, among other factors (Lucas & Keller, 2020).
 In species with high rates of extrinsic mortality, the of delayed senescence is not favored over other factors that may decrease extrinsic mortality at the expense of a long lifetime.
 For example, mammals that suffer high rates of extrinsic mortality such as mice do not need to evolve methods to combat cancer growth as they are less likely to experience senescence.
 However, in species with low rates of extrinsic mortality, animals that were usually able to survive into adulthood would then experience less senescence and have relatively long lifespans (Fig. 1).

 Fig. 1.
-The relative longevity in to relative adult survival rate.
+The relative longevity in birds to relative adult survival rate.
 Longevity is adjusted for body mass, and age at first reproduction is adjusted for body mass.
 The regression line is also indicated (Møller, 2006).

 The converse may also be argued that longevity promotes more interspecific social interaction, especially familial groups.
 Increased longevity increases the population density, forcing young to remain near their kin, especially for territorial species.
 Proximity provides more opportunity for social reaction, so the species must learn to interact with family members, possibly resulting in the evolution of familial groups.
 A reinforcing cycle may form whereby longevity promotes social cooperation which in turn reduces extrinsic mortality, putting more pressure on the evolution of traits that delay senescence (Fig. 2).